 - Musical instruments- Inform your moving company when you’re booking so you can get a crew experienced with musical instruments.
 On the flip side, make sure you have a crate or case for each musical instrument you own.

-Moving Company Mistakes That Make Your Move Long
+Moving Company Mistakes That Make Your Move Super Long

-Mistake #2: Assigning the Wrong Crew for Your Needs
+Mistake #2: Giving You the Wrong Crew for Your Needs

 Mistake #3: Underestimating the Job